COVID-19 IG advice for social care

 This advice is specifically for the social care sector on working in different ways during the COVID-19 outbreak.

-Our general advice on ways of working during the COVID-19 outbreak, including for those who work in health and care organisations and IG professionals, is here.
+For general advice on ways of working during the COVID-19 outbreak, including for those who work in health and care organisations and information governance (IG) professionals, see the COVID-19 pages of our information governance portal.

 How you can share information